 Regen Network’s vision combines regenerative land stewardship and a new, diverse suite of tokenized eco-credits to realize value for both farmers and the planet.
 For many rural communities, the premise holds promise as an alternative to dependency on big agribusiness.
 Provisioning of ecosystem services might thus “surpass commercial agriculture and livestock as the dominant mode of agricultural income”—if the Regen Network can help take it there.

 Regen currently offers carbonplus grassland credits for regenerative rangeland management, with future credits planned to compensate land stewards for ecological best practices such as no-till, cover cropping, crop rotation, rotational grazing, or agroforestry; and for observable outcomes including improving soil organic carbon, above-ground biomass, and soil health.

-To realize these goals, Regen is creating its own blockchain as an immutable ledger of ecological health.
+To realize these goals, Regen has created its own blockchain as an immutable ledger of ecological health.
 This open-source accounting will link in turn to a virtual marketplace, completing the circuit of a regenerative enterprise ecosystem.

 Disclaimer: This article is not financial advice and did not cover a wide range of other factors which might inform your decision to invest or not invest in any of the discussed projects.
 Please do your own research prior to investing.

-One of the contributors to this article holds $DIAT and $REGEN (at the time of publication).
+One of the contributors to this article held $DIAT and $REGEN (at the time of publication).